peterhcharlton/RRest/RRest_v2.0/Data_Import_Scripts/RRest-syn/README.md

 ### Example

 The following figure shows exemplary Synthetic Signals.
 Idealised PPG and ECG signals are shown on the top row.
-On the three subsequent rows are idealised signals modulated with Baseline Wander (BW), Amplitude Modulation (AM) and Frequency Modulation (FM).
+On the three subsequent rows are idealised signals modulated with BW, AM and FM.

 ![](http://haemod.uk/images/research/pete/resp_mods.png)